jacksonmalms/setup-azure-sub-and-resource/README.md

 <img src="https://i.imgur.com/ZuQHKzS.png"/>
 </p>
 <p>
-Click the upload button and you can just drag and drop the file from your desktop or you can serach for it in file explorer, and then upload it!
+Click the upload button and you can just drag and drop the file from your desktop or you can search for it in file explorer, and then upload it!
 </p>
 <br />